vladsaveliev/sequana/doc/sequanix.rst

 Once done, the configuration file of the pipeline will be loaded in the **Config parameters** tab (arrow 4).

+If a file named **config_cluster.josn** is defined by the developer in the pipeline module, then it is loaded automatically in the snakemake dialog and used if the pipeline is executed on a cluster.

 Select the input data (directory or files)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~